PyVRP/PyVRP/docs/source/setup/why_pyvrp.rst

    Have a look at our :doc:`../notebooks/reloading` tutorial to get started using this feature.

 .. [#pickup_delivery]
-   Shipments require an amount of goods to be picked up at one location and then delivered to another.
+   Shipments require an amount of goods to be picked up in one place and then delivered to another.
    PyVRP only supports shipments from and to the depot, not between general client visits.

 .. [#mutually_exclusive_groups]